E-commerce Industry Challenges

 Despite the awareness happening in the world of e-commerce and online shopping, there are still many not able to overcome their fear of transacting online.
-They are usually reluctant of disclosing their credit card, debit card, and net banking details online due to the fear of being duped.
-This largely remains as one of the biggest challenges faced by e-commerce industry in India.
+They are usually reluctant to disclose their credit card, debit card, and net banking details online due to the fear of being duped.
+This largely remains as one of the biggest challenges faced by the e-commerce industry in India.

 For more information about E-commerce website development & designing, please feel free to contact us.